My content is reader-supported by awesome people like you. Which means I could earn a commission. Learn more here!

 1. Ease of Use – Can You Set It Up Without Hassle?

-If you’re new to building websites, you’ll want a user-friendly platform with a simple setup process.
-Look for:
+If you’re new to creating a website, you’ll want a user-friendly platform with a simple setup process.

 - Drag-and-drop editors for easy design customization